shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Let me see.”
 Ersie knelt down to look at the hole.
 It was pitch black behind it, and an awful smell of feces and mold poured out of it.
 “What is this?”

-“Let me take a look!”
+“I want to take a look!”
 Muddie pushed Ersie aside to stick her face in the hole, and then immediately regretted it.
 “Ew!”
 She covered her nose.

 “We should probably fetch Nephalie.”

-“Yeah, I’ll do that.”
-Muddie left the workshop.
+“I volunteer.”
+Muddie left the workshop, audibly gasping as she left.

-===

 When Mudrich came back, she came alone.